Cornelius Varley

-Cornelius Varley, FRSA (21 November 1781 – 2 October 1873) was a British water-colour painter and optical instrument-maker.
+Cornelius Varley, FRSA (21 November 1781 – 2 October 1873) was a British watercolour painter and optical instrument-maker.
 He invented the graphic telescope and the graphic microscope.

 Biography

 Varley was born at Hackney, then a village north of London, on 21 November 1781.
 He was a younger brother of John Varley, a watercolour painter and astrologer, and a close friend of William Blake.
 He was educated by his uncle, a scientific instrument maker, and under him acquired a knowledge of the natural sciences.
 Around 1800, he joined his brother in a tour through Wales, and began the study of art.
 He was soon engaged in teaching drawing.
 From 1803 to 1859 he was an occasional exhibitor at the Royal Academy and he also contributed regularly to the displays of the Water-Colour Society, of which, in 1803, he was one of the founders, and of which he continued a member until 1821.
 He died in Hampstead on 2 October 1873.